syncfusion-content/jsp-docs/jsp/PivotChart/Legend.md

 ![](Legend_images/Legend_img5.png)

-## Legend Items - Size and Border
+## Legend items - size and border
-By using the legend `itemStyle.width`, `itemStyle.height` and `itemStyle.border` properties, you can change the legend items - size and border.
+By using the legend `itemStyle.width`, `itemStyle.height`, and `itemStyle.border` properties, you can change the size and border of legend items.

 {% highlight html %}